-The US has the world’s biggest budget allocation for the military and the defense industry with an arsenal of nuclear weapons that is only matched by Russia’s.
-The country is geopolitically secure by having peaceful neighbors to the north and south, moated by a natural buffer zone consisting of the Atlantic ocean to the east and the Pacific to the west.
+The US has the world’s biggest budget allocation for the military and the defense industry with an arsenal of nuclear weapons that is only matched by Russia’s and China’s.
+The country is geopolitically secure by having typically peaceful neighbors to the north and south, including a natural buffer zone consisting of the Atlantic ocean to the east and the Pacific to the west.

 America’s entrepreneurial spirit produced the US’ dominant role in the world economy.
 It is secured by its military power and the global reach of Corporate America.
 And is responsible for enabling the US dollar to attain its status as the reserve currency of the world.

 The strength of the US dollar will inevitably cause dislocations to other currencies and the world economy.
 When this happens, a reassessment about its role as a reserve currency will likely occur, and a new era in the global economy will unfold.